 The Best Looking Horse in the Glue Factory

 “The Democrats will print money wildly causing the dollar to crash, causing hyper-inflation which will put the market into a tailspin not seen since 1922”.
 This mantra is being spun by the mainstream media.
-Since the election I have gotten a number of calls from clients concerned about the echoes of a 1922 Weimar Germany happening in the U.S. This is everyone’s favorite hyperinflation proxy because it happened in a developed economy and people ended up pushing around wheel barrels full of worthless cash.
+Since the election, I have gotten a number of calls from clients concerned about the echoes of a 1922 Weimar Germany happening in the U.S. This is everyone’s favorite hyperinflation proxy because it happened in a developed economy and people ended up pushing around wheel barrels full of worthless cash.

-The Price of Peace a book covering the 1922 German monetary collapse explains that their war debts and the payoff reparations for World War I, Germany was actively pursuing double-digit inflation, to reduce the cost of their debt, but it didn’t work.
+The Price of Peace a book covering the 1922 German monetary collapse explains their war debts and the payoff reparations for World War I, Germany was actively pursuing double-digit inflation, to reduce the cost of their debt, but it didn’t work.

-“For a while the inflationist strategy seemed to work.
+“For a while, the inflationist strategy seemed to work.
 Though prices rose fortyfold over the course of 1922, wages generally kept pace, and in sharp contrast to the situation in Britain, jobs were not hard to find.
 But in November 1922, the German government failed to make a reparations payment to France, and on January 11, 1923, the new conservative French prime minister, Raymond Poincare, ordered an invasion of the Ruhr Valley.
 It was a simple profit calculation.
 Control of the Ruhr coal mines, he believed, would more than compensate France for the costs of military occupation.
 The French occupation sparked a swift and terrible reaction in currency markets.
 International confidence in the mark collapsed.

 The key term here is confidence.
-In-light-of-the massive war debt Germany had to pay to the allies the global monetary system and lost confidence in the German mark.
+In-light-of-the massive war debt Germany had to pay to the allies the global monetary system lost confidence in the German mark.
 We have seen throughout history failed states like Argentina, Venezuela, the Soviet Union, etc., experience out of control inflation and strong devaluation of the currency.

 The Best-Looking Horse in the Glue Factory

-We must understand that all global currency are all ties together.
-The value of one currency is relative to what the value of the other currency is.
+We must understand that all global currencies are all ties together.
+The value of one currency is relative to the value of the other currency is.
 If the global money masters perceive a country or government to be a state-in-default, money will flow out of the currency into other global currencies.

 The second issue is the volume of money that the Federal Reserve is putting into the economy.
-The US economy Debt to GDP exploded past the World War II historical levels to hit a high of approximately 137% as the fed and congress flooded the market with dollars to battle the Covid-19 pandemic.
+The US economy’s Debt to GDP exploded past the World War II historical levels to hit a high of approximately 137% as the fed and congress flooded the market with dollars to battle the Covid-19 pandemic.

 The Question that must be asked is, if the global economy loses confidence in the US economy i.e. the S&P 500 (the strongest economic engine on the planet), where will money flow?
 China, a totalitarian state, no. Russia, which has an economy similar to Connecticut, I think not.
 The European Union with its problems with Brexit, not happening.

-The US Dollar is still the global reserve currency and although debt levels are of a concern, every time there has been a global crisis money has flowed into US Dollars making it the best-looking horse in the glue factory.
+The US Dollar is still the global reserve currency and although debt levels are of concern, every time there has been global crisis money has flowed into US Dollars making it the best-looking horse in the glue factory.

 IPS Strategic Capital is a Quant firm that builds hedging solutions for corporations, endowments, pensions, advisors, and individual clients.
 For other hedging strategies or custom hedging solutions please contact IPS Strategic Capital (Investps.com) at 303-697-3174